johnstrand/squawk-react/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/squawk-react.svg)

-A simple support library for managing global state in React applications, with hooks! (insert pirate joke here).
+A global state container library for React applications.
 Squawk is also compatible with React Native, so long as the underlying React version is up-to-date enough to support hooks.

 [Find it on npm](https://www.npmjs.com/package/squawk-react)